-“Traditional, family-style chain restaurants are having a really hard time resonating with millennials who are looking for authenticity,” said Ben Lawrence, assistant professor of food and beverage management at Cornell’s School of Hotel Administration in Ithaca, New York.
+“Traditional, family-style chain restaurants are having a really hard time resonating with millennials who are looking for authenticity,” said Ben Lawrence, assistant professor of food and beverage management at the Cornell School of Hotel Administration in Ithaca, New York.
 “Those midscale category restaurants are really challenged.
-The average check is about the same as Panera Bread, but their cost structure is much higher.”
+The average check is about the same as Panera Bread®, but their cost structure is much higher.”

 Getting Real with Real Estate

 Tight urban areas face some of the biggest challenges competing with rising rents.
 With all those choices, regulars who used to be the bread and butter of restaurants can be hard to find and keep.

 “Every time they build a building, there’s thousands of feet of more restaurant space,” says Albisu.

 Rather than fight for space within Washington, D.C., Albisu has ventured to the suburbs.
 After opening the first successful location of fast-casual concept Taco Bamba in Falls Church, Virginia, Albisu plans to expand by two more locations in nearby towns Springfield and Vienna.

 He sees value in Vienna as an “up-and-coming food community” and opportunity in Springfield, which has been overlooked by other chef-driven concepts but has population density.
 Each location of Taco Bamba will be slightly customized to encourage diners to check out other locations – including his fine-dining restaurant Del Campo in D.C.